Abstract induced modules for reductive algebraic groups with Frobenius maps: Introduction

-This paper is organized as follows: In Section 1 we recall some notations, and give some general constructions and results working for any field $\Bbbk$.
+This paper is organized as follows: In Section 2 we recall some notations, and give some general constructions and results working for any field $\Bbbk$.
 In particular, it contains the general properties of the abstract induced modules $\mathbb{M}(\theta)$.
-Section 2 is devoted to study the decomposition of $\mathbb{M}(\theta)$ in the case $\op{char}\Bbbk\neq \op{char}\bar{\mathbb{F}}_q$.
-When $\Bbbk=\bar{\mathbb{F}}_q$ and $\theta$ is rational, Section 3 and Section 4 deal with the composition series of $\mathbb{M}(\theta)$ in antidominant case and non-antidominant case, respectively.
-Using such decomposition of $\mathbb{M}(\theta)$ in previous sections, some more corollaries and conclusions are given in Section 5.
+Section 3 is devoted to studying the decomposition of $\mathbb{M}(\theta)$ in the case $\op{char}\Bbbk\neq \op{char}\bar{\mathbb{F}}_q$.
+When $\Bbbk=\bar{\mathbb{F}}_q$ and $\theta$ is rational, Section 4 and Section 5 deal with the existence, respectively non-existence, of a composition series of $\mathbb{M}(\theta)$ in the antidominant and the non-antidominant case, respectively.
+Using such decomposition of $\mathbb{M}(\theta)$ in previous sections, some more corollaries and conclusions are given in Section 6.

-{\bf Acknowledgements}\ \ The authors are grateful to Professor Nanhua Xi for his helpful suggestions and comments in writing this paper.
-The first author would like to thank Professor Jianpan Wang and Professor Naihong Hu for their valuable advices.
-The second author thanks Professor Toshiaki Shoji for his helpful discussion and comments.